syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/270_sql/000_Using_sql_driver_with_Oracle.md

 running on the logserver host, which must be set in the /etc/tnsnames.ora file.
 The messages are inserted into the LOGS database, the name of the table includes the exact date when the messages were sent.
-The syslog-ng application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.
+The {{ site.product.short_name }} application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.